Silverjet: Destinations

 Prior to the suspension of operations, Silverjet operated twice-daily flights between London Luton Airport and Newark Liberty International Airport, and a daily service between London Luton Airport and Dubai International Airport.
 Silverjet also operated cargo services between London and Newark that used the underfloor cargo capacity of their Boeing 767 passenger aircraft.

 Private terminals

 Silverjet was the only airline to offer a private passenger terminal at London Luton Airport.
 The airline also had a private check-in area at Newark Airport located in the Arrivals area and separated from the other check-in desks, and used the executive terminal at Dubai International Airport for arrivals and departures.
 Silverjet's private terminal at Luton and private check-in area at Newark also housed the airline's Silver Lounge, and like most airport lounges, offered food, drinks, seating and free internet access to Silverjet passengers.

 Fleet

 Silverjet's fleet consisted of three Boeing 767-200(ER) aircraft.
-These aircraft were not new, and had an average age of 19.5 years in June 2008.